October 1939 (excerpt from H. Lee Waters film)

-The structure appears to have been labelled "Park Building" along with the adjacent structures, which were demolished in the 1960s to make way for a bank drive-through for CCB.
+The adjacent structures were demolished in the 1960s to make way for a bank drive-through for CCB.

 1966, showing the facade newly fancified with colonial revival encrustations, and the installation of the drive-through on the right side of the building where the adjacent structures once were.

 With completed colonialization, 1966 (Hillsborough General Development Plan)